daweth/sui-light-client/README.md

 # sui-light-client

-A barebones, read-only client implementation for sui.
+A barebones, read-only JSON RPC client implementation for sui.